 However, what my clients have come to rely on from working with me, is my focus on providing outstanding value, and mitigating their risks, in the most strategic and professional way.

 I care about my client’s families, I care about their “why’s”, and I care tremendously about their success.

 My unique value proposition is that I cannot have success unless I bring my clients success.
-I choose in my business to not get paid until I help my clients get paid.
+I choose my business to not get paid until I help my clients get paid.